yuvarajmonarch/Ex.No-2-b-Font-Size/README.md

 ## Ex.No:2 Develop an application that uses GUI Components with Fonts and Colors
 Program to Develop an application that uses Font Size using Android Studio .

-Developed by: JANARTHANAN S
+Developed by: YUVARAJ B

-RegisterNumber:  212222040058
+RegisterNumber:  212222040186